lebelolerato/-lebelolerato-CMPG-Project-2---34687602/README.md

 	- private method in the API that checks if a Device exists (based on the ID parsed through) before editing or deleting an item

+When connecting to my database and you get an error, please go to the firewall settings and configure them by add a client IP address

+	## Database Information
+		user name: cmpg
+		password: Charmain@01
+		Database name: IoTDevices
+		Server name: cmpg323--34687602.database.windows.net